 A 360 video camera is a camera that films in all directions simultaneously.
-Some 360 video cameras capture fully spherical video (360 degrees horizontally and vertically), and others in more of a ‘donut’ shape (horizontal only).
+Most 360 video cameras capture spherical video (360 degrees horizontally and vertically), and others in more of a ‘donut’ shape (horizontal only).

 Prosumer 360 Video Cameras

-Professional 360 Video Cameras
+Professional Live 360 Video Cameras

 This high end professional Live VR camera is built around the Blackmagic Micro Studio Cameras, which offer a larger image sensor (better for low light) than GoPro’s, interchangeable lenses, frame synchronization (genlock), timecode, and other professional broadcast type features.
 The cameras themselves are very reliable, with cinematic grade sensors, color science, genlock, built-in active cooling and connections which lock.
 Good for professional use.

 360 Designs have developed a reputation within the industry for their ‘production friendly’ kit.
 It’s principals come from a live broadcast and production background, unlike many other 360 camera companies.
 This is clear from the choice of industry standards for workflow such as SDI, genlock, and the Pelican cases they provide.